How Flow Isolation May Set the Mass Scale for Super-Earth Planets: Comparison to Observations of Close in Planets

 This effect would follow naturally for systems of super-Earths where the mass of the planets is limited by flow isolation.
 In such systems, solid surface densities and pebble sizes were clearly conducive to formation of planets via pebble accretion in the inner disk.
 At larger semi-major axes, the disk temperature is set by passive irradiation instead of viscous heating, indicating a weaker scaling of temperature with semi-major axis.
 This weaker scaling leads to larger values of thermal mass in the outer disk, and correspondingly larger flow isolation masses.
 Thus, in the outer regions of these disks the flow isolation mass can reach values large enough to trigger runaway gas accretion, allowing gas giants to form at larger semi-major axes (c.f.
 Figures \ref{fig:m_limit_fixed_st} and \ref{fig:m_limit_u_frag}, upward trends at righthand sides of plots).
-Therefore, in systems which produced inner super-Earths via flow isolation, we would expect outer gas giants to be more likely, in line with the results of \citet{bkl_2019}.
+Therefore, in systems which produced inner super-Earths via flow isolation, we would expect outer gas giants to be more likely, in line with the results of \citet{zw_2018} and \citet{bkl_2019}.
 We note that at very large semi-major axes, drift limits the sizes of available pebbles \citep[e.g.,][]{pmp_2019}, meaning that the trend toward larger flow isolation masses will likely reverse at large separations.
+We also point out that this correlation between inner super-Earth and outer gas giants is not unique to the flow isolation mass, but is a natural prediction of theories where a limiting mass scale increases in the outer disk, as is true for the pebble isolation mass, e.g. \citet{bab_2018}, \citet{bij_2019}, or the local isolation mass used in classic models of the solar system (e.g. \citealt{l_1993}).